JHubi1/tracer/README.md

 # Tracer

-A modern and easy to implement logging framework for Dart.
+A modern, simple and easy-to-implement logging framework for Dart.

 ![example usage](https://github.com/JHubi1/tracer/raw/main/assets/img1.png)

 > The package should be working with all Flutter platforms, including web.
 It has also been tested with pure Dart.